Philips CPAP Ventilator Lawsuit

 In June 2021, Philips Respironics issued a voluntary recall of millions of CPAP and BiPAP devices manufactured before April 26, 2021.
 These devices have been linked to a higher risk of developing lung cancer and other serious health conditions.

-If you or a loved one used a recalled Philips CPAP machine or ventilator and have been diagnosed with lung cancer or other serious health issues, you may be eligible for compensation.
-Let our team of experienced defective product lawyers review your claim to see what legal options may be available to you.
+If you or a loved one used a recalled Philips CPAP machine or ventilator and have since been diagnosed with lung cancer or other serious health issues, you may be eligible for compensation.
+Let our team of experienced defective product lawyers review your claim to see what legal options may be available to you and if you can participate in a Philips CPAP ventilator lawsuit.

 Call us today to schedule a free consultation to discuss the facts of your claim to see how we may be able to help you.
 Our attorneys work on a contingency basis, which means there are no hourly fees, and you only pay us if we successfully recover compensation on your behalf.